rogerchamberlain/rogerchamberlain.github.io/intro-to-circuits.md

 ### LEDs & diodes

 **LEDs** are fickle creatures.
 Unlike traditional lightbulbs, LEDs cannot be placed onto a circuit heedlessly.
-First, LEDs have **very little resistance** (or very little).
+First, LEDs have **little resistance** (or very little).
 A circuit with just an LED is similar to the paperclip-battery circuit.
 It must be resisted separately, with an additional resistor.
 Second, LEDs only allow current in **one direction**.
 If placed backward, they will not light up.

 These traits are shared among all **diodes**---LED stands for "Light Emitting Diode."
 Diodes prevent current flowing in one direction and let it through unimpeeded in the other.
 Take care not to explode your LEDs: place resistors on their circuits (different colors have different optimum resistances; read their spec sheets).